5 Neurotoxins Found in Popular Foods

 Start by using aluminum-free versions of baking powder, deodorant, and antacids.

-You can minimize your use of aluminum cookware.
+Minimize your use of aluminum cookware.

 This soft metal leaches into food especially when you cook acidic foods like tomato, lemon, or vinegar.